luisbazdev/pigeon-example-api/README.md

 ## Introduction

-This is an example API created with [Pigeon Framework](https://github.com/luisbazdev/pigeon-framework).
+This is an example API created with [Pigeon Framework](https://github.com/luisbazdev/pigeon-framework) that uses MySQL database.

 The API has the following endpoints available: